 Following a tradition started in 1975, the Environmental Studies Program hosts a quinquennial celebration and alumni reunion (every five years) in honor of the founding of our department and recognize the incredible work of our graduates.
 Throughout the weekend we have scheduled themed panels highlighting the diverse areas in which our graduates work as well as discuss critical environmental issues, multiple receptions and opportunities to mingle with fellow alumni and current students, the world premiere of a 30 minute documentary on the history of the ES Program, fabulous meals, a talk by Bill McKibben, and much more!
-You can review the entire weekend's program here and reserve ticket(s) here!
-We have some helpful info on accomodations and parking for the 50th here.
+You can review the entire weekend's schedule here or download the physical event program as a .pdf here.

 View the updated ES 50th Weekend Schedule/Program by clicking here.

 Friday, February 28, 2020